 If you’re unsure, start by trying the small buckles method and try to move to the large buckles method later.
 You’re going to need the gear of the small buckle method in the large buckle method anyway.

 And finally, you can always call in a professional to stretch the carpet for you.
 Although this is by far the most expensive option.

-If you're having trouble findind a carpet stretcher, most carpet cleaners offer a carpet-stretching service too, so just call a carpet cleaner.
-Check out our Professionals Near Me section.
-We independently review the best professionals in USA cities to bring you the best!
+If you’re having trouble finding a carpet stretcher, most carpet cleaners offer a carpet-stretching service too, so just call a carpet cleaner.

 This is the tool I’m talking about.
 It’s called a Knee Kicker

 I could explain to you step by step how to use a knee kicker, but I found a video online that explains it better than I ever could with words.
 The video is quite long, but I configured it so that it starts right when he’s using the knee kicker.
 Watch the whole video if you want more information!